 If you want to do a proper inspection, you should make sure that the surfaces are thoroughly cleaned first, we suggest power washing, so you can see the details more clearly.
 Once your walls are clean it will be easier to see any problems with your mortar.
 You can also do a “scratch test”, where you take a sharp object and scrape at the mortar; if a powdery white substance comes away then you should schedule an inspection immediately.
 If you have looked over your building and still aren’t sure, call a masonry contractor to assess your mortar and tell you if you are due for tuckpointing or not.

 It is really important to inspect your mortar if you buy a new property and do not know the last time that tuckpointing was done.
-It is always better to be proactive when it comes to masonry maintenance!
+It is always better to be proactive when it comes to brick and stone structures maintenance!

 How Often to Tuckpoint

-The great thing about masonry construction is that it is durable, and realistically, tuckpointing only needs to be done every 25-30 years, depending on where you live.
+The great thing about stone and brick constructions is that they are durable, and realistically, tuckpointing only needs to be done every 25-30 years, depending on where you live.
 In places that have wetter climates and more frequent/heavy rainfall, you will likely have to tuckpoint more often.
 This is the case because when moisture gets in the mortar, it expands, shrinks, and dries, causing all kinds of issues.
 If you live in wet climates, it is recommended to tuckpoint more often.

 When is it Too Late?

 The unfortunate news is that there is a point when your structure is beyond tuckpointing.
 If there are large areas missing mortar and bricks/stones, then it is likely that it is beyond tuckpointing.
-If you have waited too long for restorative tuckpointing, then your building will require extensive, and expensive, masonry repair and restorations, sometimes having to tear down an entire structure and rebuild it.
-For this reason, it is important to maintain your masonry and fix the issues while they are still small.
+If you have waited too long for restorative tuckpointing, then your building will require extensive, and expensive repairs and restorations, sometimes having to tear down an entire structure and rebuild it.
+For this reason, it is important to maintain your building structure and fix the issues while they are still small.
 Tuckpointing on a regular basis will help to keep your home or business in great shape for generations to come.

 And Why Is Tuckpointing So Important?

 Regular maintenance helps to keep things in great shape longer.
 Just like changing the oil in your car, visiting the doctor regularly, and saving for a rainy day, being proactive helps to save you from bigger problems later.
-Tuckpointing is how you can maintain your masonry work
+Tuckpointing is how you can maintain your brick or stone structure

 Tuckpointing fixes the mortar that literally holds your building together!